Andrey2470T/irrlicht_redo/README.md

 * Support of OpenGL 3.1+ and ES 2.0+ with using their new features.
 * Low-level graphics API representing the abstraction wrappers over OpenGL.
-* Much more simplified and more simply readable comparing to the original.
+* Much more flexible and readable comparing to the original, free from the the messed and invent-biked code.
 * Support of SDL2_image for reading/writing images.
-* Doesn't expose the GUI and Scene interfaces anymore (later they will be integrated to the MT itself).
+* Doesn't expose the GUI, Mesh loaders and Scene interfaces anymore (later they will be integrated to the MT itself).

 Build
 -----